OSC/ood-ansible/README.md

 ### OnDemand.d Configurations

 In the 4.0 release of this role, configurations for `ondemand.d` files was changed.
-While this role will continue to support the old way of specifing each variable and writing them all out to a single `ondemand.d/ondemand.yml` file, users should begin to migrate to the new way to write these files.
+The old way of specifying each variable and writing them all out to a single `ondemand.d/ondemand.yml` file has been deprecated and users should begin to migrate to the new way to write these files.

 4.0 introduced `ood_ondemand_d_configs` which will in turn write out as many files as you've provided.